Toyo Tyres Launch a new R888R tyre

 One of the car makers that they were successful with was Audi.
 Some of the Audi models were coming out on Toyo tyres as original equipment.
 This also meant that when the tyre needed replacing, then there would be a chance that the driver would replace the tyres with Toyo again and would give them a better market share.

-This new drive lead Toyo tyres, to develop a tyre for Audi.
+This new drive led Toyota to develop a tyre for Audi.

-These tyres although legal to drive on the normal roads, were used in many club championships by would be car racing stars.
+Even though it was legal to drive on regular roads with these tyres, aspiring car racing stars used them in numerous club championships.
 This new tyre has also been recognised by the French car maker Renault, when Renault Sport fitted the tyre as original equipment on the new Megane R26R model.

 The new tyre will be produced in 32 different sizes in the beginning.
-The new Proxes R888R will give the driver a fast warm up time, with increased dry grip and a sustained performance over multiple laps and heat cycles.
+The new Proxes R888R will give the driver a fast warm-up time with increased dry grip and sustained performance over multiple laps and heat cycles.

-A rayon “super-high” turn up ply on some sizes, together with steel side plies, give the new Proxes R888R a more accurate steering response and driver feedback, increasing the drivers control and therefore optimising lap times.
+A rayon “super-high” turn-up ply on some sizes, together with steel side plies, gives the new Proxes R888R a more accurate steering response and driver feedback, increasing the driver’s control and therefore optimising lap times.